Sorry, you need to enable JavaScript to visit this website.

 Submitted by nestola on

 UNGSC recently completed visit to Wuhan University (5–12 November 2025), building on an already productive collaboration that has supported MONUSCO operations in Africa.
-The University’s research team previously shared night-time-light data that strengthened UNGSC situational awareness analysis in support of MONUSCO — a concrete example of how academic geospatial expertise can directly support field missions.
+The University’s research team, led by Prof. Xi Li, previously shared night-time-light analysis data that strengthened UNGSC situational awareness analysis in support of MONUSCO — a concrete example of how academic geospatial expertise can directly support field missions.

 The UNGSC delegation, comprising two geographic information systems/GIS specialists, participated in the 2025 International Conference on Geospatial Information Science and the Advanced Spatio-Temporal Intelligence Training Programme.
 The visit included technical exchanges on how the two institutions can deepen cooperation in satellite data, analytics, and applied research tailored to UN operational needs.